vertex-lab/crawler/README.md

 1. Crawl the nostr network 24/7/365, looking for follow lists (kind3s).

-2. Quicky estimate whether these new followlists should be added to the DB or not, based on the author's rank.
+2. Quicky estimate whether these new follow lists should be added to the DB or not, based on the author's rank.

 3. Generate random walks for the nodes in the graph, and keep them updated all the time.